quasarframework/quasar/docs/src/pages/start/vue-cli-plugin.md

 ---

 ::: warning
 Cross-platform support with Vue CLI v3+ is handled by a number of community plugins.
 This means, putting together what Quasar offers out-of-the-box will take you extra time and effort.
-Quasar's components were also not specifically tested with these plugins and thus you could possibly run into issues.
+Quasar was also not specifically tested with these plugins and thus you could possibly run into issues.
 This, however, will be valid for any component library, unless they specifically mention having tested their components with third-party plugins.

 So, before you begin on this path of development with Quasar, we'd like you to understand the following.
 To guarantee you the best developer experience with Quasar, we highly recommend using Quasar's CLI and building your project with it.
 You'll get the full range of features offered by Quasar, like full cross-platform build support and you can still do practically everything you'd like to do with Vue too, i.e. use Vue plugins via Quasar's [Boot Files](/quasar-cli/cli-documentation/boot-files#Anatomy-of-an-boot-file).
 :::